SigmaWrath/Tukupu-Published/content/Player Classes/Fighter/Alchemist.md

 ---
 > *<span style="color:rgb(125, 125, 125)">Craft magical potions and elixirs.</span>*

 If the work of mortal history is discovering the various uses of things, then Alchemists have been around since the beginning.
-Before smelting or mining or even farming, intelligent creatures survived using the plants and ingredients readily provided by nature.
-Alchemist [[Fighter|fighters]] experimented with these ingredients to aid themselves in combat against the ferocious beasts that threatened the survival of their communities.
+Before smelting or mining or even farming, intelligent creatures survived using the plants and ingredients that nature provided readily.
+Alchemist [[Fighter|fighters]] experimented with these ingredients, developing concoctions to aid themselves in combat against the ferocious beasts that threatened the survival of their communities.

-Synthesizing this ancient practice with modern arcane advancements, Alchemists are standout masters in combat who create powerful potions and elixirs to strengthen themselves and their allies.
+Synthesizing this ancient practice with modern arcane advancements, Alchemists today are standout masters in combat who create powerful potions and elixirs to strengthen themselves and their allies.

 ### Mechanical Traits

 #### <span style="color:rgb(203, 123, 55)">Level 3: Forage and Flask</span>
-You gain proficiency with [[Alchemist’s Supplies]].
+You gain proficiency with [[Alchemist’s Supplies]], and you can use Constitution as your ability for them.
 For brewing an [[Acid Vial]] or [[Alchemist's Fire]] with these tools, you can create 1d4 items over a Short Rest.
-You can add your Proficiency Bonus to attack rolls for throwing these items.
+You add your Proficiency Bonus to attack rolls for throwing these items.

 If you already have proficiency with Alchemist's Supplies, you gain proficiency with one other type of [[Artisan’s Tools]] of your choice.